 Keys have colours too, apparently: E major has been described as sapphire blue, A flat major as purple, and D major as golden.
 Composers and performers who experience the condition of synaesthesia will understand this well.

 All hokum, say the sceptics.
 They’ll point out that for every person who thinks C major is chalky white, there’ll be another for whom it’s emerald green.
-They’ll remind us that though keys may have had distinct ‘colours’ in the era before Bach, when odd, exotic tunings abounded, every major and minor key now sounds – thanks to equal temperament – absolutely identical to every other.
+They’ll remind us that although keys may have had distinct ‘colours’ in the era before Bach, when odd, exotic tunings abounded, every major and minor key now sounds – thanks to equal temperament – absolutely identical to every other.

 As for the expressive qualities of keys, these vary hugely from one composer to the next.
 F sharp major had a special significance for Scriabin, C minor had a special flavour for Beethoven.
-But F sharp major sounds very different in Tchaikovsky and Bach, and Shostakovich’s C minor isn’t like Beethoven’s.
+But F sharp major sounds very different in Tchaikovsky and in Bach, and Shostakovich’s C minor isn’t like Beethoven’s.

 All this is undeniable, but it’s not the whole story.
 The fact that earlier composers thought of keys in specific ways surely affected the way they composed in them.
 And if we think of G minor as tragic largely because Mozart had a special feeling for that key, isn’t that enough?
 Won’t that affect the way we hear that key in other contexts?